-We define Ubiquitous Virtual Reality (U-VR) by extending the capability of human beings into a Real Environment (RE), not confining it within a simulated space.
+We define Ubiquitous Virtual Reality as U-VR, and fuse Virtual Environment (VE) and Real Environment (RE) by extending the capability of human beings into a RE, not confining it within a simulated space.
 In other words, we combine VE and RE seamlessly instead of only focusing on the generation of an ideal VE.
 Furthermore, contents are interactable within RE as well as VE so that they can be systemically associated with services in a RE.
-Consequently, U-VR is defined as 'A concept of creating ubiquitous VR environments which make VR pervasive into our daily lives and ubiquitous by allowing VR to meet a new infrastructure, i.e. ubiquitous computing'.
-U-VR is demonstrated as Collaborative Wearable MAR (Mediated Attentive Reality).